G4B33/facade_editor/README.md

 ![form](./screenshots/form.png)
 ## What does it do?

-- Randomize sounds, textures, cursors, animations, subtitles
+- Randomizes sounds, textures, cursors, animations, subtitles
-- Replace(mix in) your own sound files (supports automatic downsampling and mp3, ogg, wav files)
+- Replaces(mix in) your own sound files (supports automatic downsampling and mp3, ogg, wav files)
-- Fix the long loading time
+- Fixes the long loading time, and other useful, fun stuff
-- Decompile .bin, .map, .rul files, some even has dev comments (All of them are written in Java Jess rule language)
+- Decompiles .bin, .map, .rul files, some even has dev comments (All of them are written in Java Jess rule language)
 ![srcexample](./screenshots/srcexample.png)
 ![srcexample2](./screenshots/srcexample2.png)
 - Enables never seen before(?) built in debug features like "Drama manager monitor" or "AI Log" and more